Why Pretend Play Is Important for Development

 Self-regulation is one of those terms that has moved from academic psychology into parenting discussions with a speed that has not always been matched...

-Executive function is less well-known than intelligence as a predictor of outcomes, but in some respects it is more important.
-A child with high IQ an...
+Executive function is less well-known than IQ as a predictor of outcomes, but in practical terms it matters at least as much.
+A child with high IQ and...

 Executive function is the set of cognitive skills that sit behind a child's ability to plan a sequence of actions, hold information in mind while usin...

-The experience of ADHD in adolescence is quite different from ADHD in childhood.
-The hyperactivity that was visible in primary school often internalis...
+ADHD in adolescence looks different from ADHD in childhood.
+The visible hyperactivity that had your 7-year-old climbing the back of the sofa often goe...